Marthyboo/clumsy-MCBE-Config/README.md

 # clumsy

 Regular Clumsy, But Works for MCBE Only
+Servers that it works in:
+- Hive
+- Cubecraft
+-

 __clumsy makes your network condition on Windows significantly worse, but in a managed and interactive manner.__